gdq12/DataScienceCoursera/Rprogramming/ProgrammingAssignment2/README.md

-The following are the exact instructions provided by the instructor to the second programming assignment of the course from when it was taken in July 2019.
+The following are the exact instructions provided by the instructor to the second programming assignment of the course from when it was taken in July 2019. [repo of submission](https://github.com/gdq12/ProgrammingAssignment2)

 Introduction
 ------------